-Mu CMa is a fixed multiple binary, with components B, C, and D at
+Mu CMa is a fixed multiple binary, with component B the most accessible:

 h3945 is a gorgeous yet rather unknown binary: gold and blue.
 It isn't terribly difficult to find nor to resolve, and when you do find it you will keep coming back to enjoy its colours.

 See the Binocular Section, below, for details of this star and several others.